Terms & Conditions

 1. Acceptance of Terms

-By accessing or using Deadline Deck ("the Software"), you agree to be bound by these Terms and Conditions.
-If you do not agree to these terms, do not use the Software.
+By downloading, accessing, or using Deadline Deck ("the Software" or "the Product"), and, where an "I Agree" checkbox or similar control is presented, by selecting that control, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions ("Terms").
+If you do not agree to these Terms, do not download, access, or use the Software.

 2. Description of Service

 Deadline Deck is a browser-based deadline tracking application designed for legal professionals.
 It operates as a standalone HTML file that stores data locally in your browser.
-The Software is provided as a productivity tool and is not a substitute for professional case management systems or legal advice.
+The Software is provided as a productivity tool and is not a substitute for professional case management systems, docketing systems, court calendars, or legal advice.

 3. License